-Couple of months back, I participated in a Sales Event brimming with known faces from the IT service provider ecosystem spanning across the globe, ranging from the widely spread big brothers to the hyper specialized boutique consulting firms.
+A couple of months back, I participated in a Sales Event brimming with known faces from the IT service provider ecosystem spanning across the globe, ranging from the widely spread big brothers to the hyper-specialized boutique consulting firms.

 The least common denominator cutting across these tech pioneers was the gusto and innovative sales propositions that were leveraged to cast a spell on attentive prospects.

 Almost all of them flashed multiple top-rate ‘demos’ propped up with superlative ‘slidewares’ to extol the virtues of the ‘product’ that they averred to be the best possible solution for their future clientele.

 I was mesmerized by the quality of display on offer and in fact started doing back of the envelope calculations to get an idea of the money that these folks would end up minting by selling these invaluable products to the convinced prospects.

 Fast forward to present, I met one of my ex-colleagues yesterday – this person is certainly one of those proverbial ‘sales’ geeks who can sell ice to Eskimos and incidentally happened to be an attendee of the same sales event that I was referring to.

 I was prompt enough to extend my heartfelt compliments for the anticipated fat sales incentive that he must have earned very deservedly from the sales event.

 His response was surprisingly lukewarm, despite taking a sip of the hot latte - in fact, it was almost bordering on a pulsating mix of annoyance and desperation.